+(30) 695.194.2179, +(30) 698.569.6652

 Co-founder and Director of CK Counseling

-Cynthia Ouaijan Tyrberg received her first master's degree (MSc) in Forensic Mental Health Science at Kings College London: The Institute of Psychiatry, and her second master's degree (MA) in Clinical Psychology at The University of Indianapolis.
-She is currently completing her Doctor of Clinical Psychology (PsyD) at California Southern University.
+She holds a Master of Science (MSc) in Forensic Mental Health Science from King's College London, Institute of Psychiatry, Psychology & Neuroscience, and a Master of Arts (MA) in Clinical Psychology from the University of Indianapolis.
+She is currently completing her Doctor of Psychology (PsyD) in Clinical Psychology at California Southern University.

-She is currently a member of the American Counseling Association and also a certified member of the Positive Discipline Association.
+Kacey is a member of the American Counseling Association and a certified member of the Positive Discipline Association.
+Her professional approach combines evidence-based psychological principles, ADHD coaching methodologies, and practical skill-building strategies to help clients improve organization, focus, motivation, self-awareness, and overall life satisfaction.

 BA, MA Clinical Psychology